steven-moon/personal-portfolio-mvp-catalyst-backend/documents/db/DATABASE.md

 ## Adding a New Model to the Project

-When adding a new model to the project, follow these steps to ensure proper integration with the existing codebase:
+When adding a new model to the project, follow these steps to ensure proper integration with the existing codebase.
+These steps align with the [Backend Architecture Rules](../../.cursor) of our project.

 ### Step 1: Create a Migration File